 Modifying board drivers

 Most system on chip (SoC) board rely on explicitly enumerated hardware resources, rather than discovery mechanisms like ACPI that are common on workstations, servers, or laptops.
 To add support for an SoC's display controller, you will need to modify the board driver to expose hardware resources that your display driver can use.
-See amlogic-display.cc for an example.
+See display-engine.cc for an example.
 Most devices need some combination of the following:

 • MMIO regions